Poison Ivy Scenario: Historical Remote Access Crisis (2011)

 • Traffic analysis shows systematic theft of client campaign data and competitive proposals

-• Command and control patterns indicate professional operation with marketing industry knowledge
+• Command and control patterns indicate professional operation with defense industry knowledge

-• Connection analysis reveals targeting of healthcare, financial, and government client data
+• Connection analysis reveals targeting of government, financial, and government proprietary technical data

 Communicator Stakeholder Interviews: